Jack Deveraux and Jennifer Horton: 2018–

 Jack and Jennifer became grandparents again when Abigail gave birth to her second child, a daughter named Charlotte.

 Jack returns on New Year's Eve alive with Eve Donovan.
 While Jennifer is initially elated to have the love of her life back, Jack unfortunately breaks her heart and the heart's of the rest of his family by stating he has amnesia and can not remember her or anything else about his life.

-Under the influence of Eve, Jack runs for mayor and wins the race, Jack marries Eve and insists that he is in love with her, although he insists he has no interest in remembering Jenifer, he does want to remember his children so he gets Dr. Rolf's serum so he can remember, Eve destroys the serum, which angers Jack so he divorces her after seeing her true colors, Jennifer and Jack go to Chicago together to find Dr. Rolf, they take him back to Salem and he recreates the serum, but when they get back to the lab the serum is destroyed, they naturally assume it was Eve that destroyed the lab, but it was Dr. Shah who destroyed the lab and ultimately kidnapped Jennifer and held her hostage, both Jack and J.J. are very worried about Jennifer, and start looking for her, Jack gets a Cryptic Text from Jennifer telling where she is.
-But when Jack and J.J. get there it's empty, not long after Jack get a call from Dr. Shah telling him to do exactly what he says, Jack rushes to the apartment where Jennifer is being help captive, Jack and Dr. Shah fight and they both get knocked out, Jeniffer rushes to Jack and asks him if he's okay, Jack looks at Jennifer as he's remembering their life together.
+Under the influence of Eve, Jack runs for mayor and wins the race, Jack marries Eve and insists that he is in love with her, although he insists he has no interest in remembering Jenifer, he does want to remember his children so he gets Dr. Rolf's serum so he can remember, Eve destroys the serum, which angers Jack so he divorces her after seeing her true colors, Jennifer and Jack go to Chicago together to find Dr. Rolf, they take him back to Salem and he recreates the serum, but when they get back to the lab the serum is destroyed, they naturally assume it was Eve that destroyed the lab, but it was Dr. Shah who destroyed the lab and ultimately kidnapped Jennifer and held her hostage, both Jack and J.J. are very worried about Jennifer, and start looking for her, Jack gets a cryptic text from Jennifer telling where she is.
+But when Jack and J.J. get there it's empty, not long after Jack get a call from Dr. Shah telling him to do exactly what he says, Jack rushes to the apartment where Jennifer is being help captive, Jack and Dr. Shah fight and they both get knocked out, Jennifer rushes to Jack and asks him if he's okay, Jack looks at Jennifer as he's remembering their life together.
 He looks at Jennifer and says "I remember".